 Welcome to the Doctorate of Education (Ed.D.)
 Program

-The Doctorate of Education (Ed.D.) program is one of few programs in the region that offers separate specializatins in Pre K-12 Leadership and Higher Education Leadership for Community Colleges and Universities.
+The Doctorate of Education (Ed.D.) program is one of few programs in the region that offers separate specializations in Pre K-12 Leadership and Community College Leadership.
 This allows students to explore content in greater depth with peers and faculty who share their experience and interest.

-The Cal State Fullerton Doctoral Program in Educational Leadership delivers that training, and does so through two unique doctoral program specializations: P-12 Leadership and Community College Leadership.
-The P-12 (inclusive of preschool and K-12) program cohort is totally immersed in and interfaces with P-12 students and faculty.
+The Cal State Fullerton Doctoral Program in Educational Leadership delivers that training, and does so through two unique doctoral program specializations: PreK-12 Leadership and Community College Leadership.
+The PreK-12 (inclusive of preschool and K-12) program cohort is totally immersed in and interfaces with PreK-12 students and faculty.
 In the Community College program, the cohort specifically focuses on and interfaces with community college students and faculty.
 The inquiry-based, problem-solving curriculum for both programs is designed to help education professionals learn by fully integrating their experiences in discussion, research, and fieldwork.

-The doctoral programs only admit during the fall term.
-The department uses a priority application followed by rolling admissions.
+Our doctoral programs only admit for the fall term.
+The department uses a priority application deadline followed by department and rolling deadlines.

-- Priority Application: Students who apply before February 1st will receive an admissions decision within four weeks.
+- Priority Application: Students who apply by February 1st will receive an admissions decision by late February or early March.
 This allows students to make informed decisions when considering the CSU Fullerton program and other doctoral programs that begin at the beginning of the summer.

-- Rolling Admissions: CSU Fullerton's Ed.D. programs do not begin until the fall term, therefore rolling admissions are offered to students who apply after the February 1st deadline until May 31st.
-For students who apply during this period, decisions are typically provided within two weeks of the group interview.
+- Rolling Admissions: CSU Fullerton's Ed.D. programs do not begin until the fall term, therefore rolling admission is available to those who apply after the February 1st and April 1st deadlines.
+This is only possible if space is still available in the cohort of interest (P-12 or CC).
+For students who apply during this period, decisions are typically provided within two weeks of their interview.

 Ed.D.
 Community College Leadership